- I deleted my Twitter account a few months ago but I still follow friends via RSS.

 Meet the disposable RSS feeds!

 I could think of extending the RSS specification with a TTL something (like TCP/IP packets) where the author can suggest how long his post should ‘live’.
-On the other hand it could be up to the RSS reader developers to add something like this in their software as the reader may want to decide how relevant older items are for him as opposed to the author of the post.
-This second requirement is probably much easier to implement or maybe some RSS readers already do this?
+On the other hand, it could be up to the RSS reader developers to add something like this in their software as the reader may want to decide how relevant older items are for him as opposed to the author of the post.
+The latter is probably easier to implement.